moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/JTBD-Evaluation-Methods.md

 ##### Question Structure

-Questions are structure in the survey following a percise method to reduce survey fatigue (see the example below).
-It is critial that you do not deviate from this or you may risk a low completion rate.
+Questions are structured in the survey following a precise method to reduce survey fatigue (see the example below).
+It is critical that you do not deviate from this or you may risk a low completion rate.

 ![Outcome Question structure](JTBD_OutcomeSurvey_Question.png)